 Whenever in the course of other research I find a Great Marlow person I note down their last name.
 Even if your tree can't stretch back so far yet seeing this list may help you to speculate whether you do have 1400s ancestors in Marlow.

-The names present refer to people who who lived, worked or owned property in Marlow.
-There will be another list for Little Marlow.
+The names present refer to the ordinary people who who lived, worked or owned property in Marlow.

 Bear in mind that the pronunciation of English has changed enormously since the 1400s.
 This is important because you may miss possible variant spellings of your family name if you don't understand the phonetics involved.
-I have added some pronunciation notes in brackets next to some names to give you a hand with your own research.
-The names I annotate are ones with the most surprising pronunciations to our modern ears.
+I have added some pronunciation notes in brackets next to some of the names to give you a hand with your own research.
+The names I have annotated are ones with the most surprising pronunciations to our modern ears.

 FASEBY, FACEBY, FAUCEBY